Ceelog/phpdoc-en/src/set/mysqlinfo.md

-If your PHP application needs to communicate with a database server you will need to write PHP code to perform such activities as connecting to the database server, querying the database and other database-related functions.
+If your PHP application needs to communicate with a database server you will need to write PHP code to perform such activities as connecting to the database server, querying the database, and other database-related functions.
 Software is required to provide the API that your PHP application will use, and also handle the communication between your application and the database server, possibly using other intermediate